sonlinux/shopu/README.md

 ### Prerequisites

 - Node.js 10.0+
-- A running instance of Saleor.
+- A running instance of shopu.

     To run the storefront, you have to set the `BACKEND_URL` environment to point to the Saleor instance.
 If you are running Saleor locally with the default settings, set `BACKEND_URL` to: `http://localhost:8000/`.